These dairy free Swedish meatballs are a warm, comforting classic made with clean ingredients and creamy gravy that tastes just like the traditional.

 - Add avocado oil or olive oil to a large skillet and turn heat to medium.

-- Cook the meatballs for about 5 minutes and then turn them upside down and cook the other side for another 5 minutes
+- Cook the meatballs for 5 minutes and then turn them upside down and cook the other side for another 5 minutes.

 Making the Gravy

-- Add the ghee to the hot pan the meatballs were in and let it melt.
+- Add the ghee or vegan butter to the hot pan the meatballs were in and let it melt.

-- Add the arrowroot to the pan and whisk together with the melted ghee.
+- Add the arrowroot to the pan and whisk together with the melted ghee or vegan butter.
 About 1-2 minutes.

 - Add the dairy free milk, broth, coconut aminos, and Dijon mustard to a medium mixing bowl and whisk together.